If you are a consumer then chances are you have a credit card account, or at least have had a credit card account in the past.

 It's not the interest on consumer credit card debt, it's the fee from the consumer's card transaction that is charged to the merchant every time the card is used.
 It is basically the same concept as a sales tax.
 Except only with card transactions and there is no government involved.

 Though some credit card companies lend some of their own money or at least make money off the interest that is charged this typically represents an insignificant portion of their overall revenue.
 This information may come as quite a surprise.
 But it is truer then most can imagine.

 Common Credit Card Company Revenue Streams and Origins

 Transaction commissions are the bread and butter of the credit card industry.

 When you pull out that Visa card and make a purchase the merchant pays a portion of the money charged to Visa or whatever credit card or bank applicable.
 The exact percentage of the charge that is handed over to the credit card company variable.
 This rate is different from the card company to the card company and from merchant to merchant.

 Small merchants pay more.
 Big merchants pay less.
 Exclusive and smaller credit card brands charge more.
 Larger and bigger credit card companies charge less.

-For instance McDonald's pays a small fraction of what a "Mom and Pop" store would have to pay.
+For instance, McDonald's pays a small fraction of what a small local business "Mom and Pop" store would have to pay.
 Having said that the typical merchant is going to end up paying 1%-7% depending on the card.

-American Express and Discover typically charge higher rates then the larger companies such as Visa and Master Card.
+American Express and Discover typically charge higher rates than the larger companies such as Visa and Master Card.

-Many credit card companies charge annual maintenance fee's, late fee's, and whatever other fee that some guy wearing a tie and a rolex dreams up.
-These fee's are typically 10 - 100 bucks a year per card.
+Many credit card companies charge annual maintenance fee's, late fee's, and whatever fees some guy wearing a tie and Rolex dreams up.
+These fees are typically 10 - 100 bucks a year per card.
 That may not sound like so much but take 50 bucks and multiply it by say 50 million accounts.
 Now we are talking real money.